h-a-s-k/clewd/README.md

  - `RenewAlways`: (true)/false
     * true makes a new conversation context each time
     * false *tries* to reutilize the same old conversation, sending only the actual last message each time, taking into consideration `SystemExperiments` (will not work properly unless your Main is the first system prompt and your Jailbreak is the last)

+ - `SendImageDepth`: (3)
+    - detects a image in the prompt and includes it in the next response. requires `Send inline images`.
+    * 0 will not send images to the AI
+    * \>=1 attaches the last image to prompt, provided it was found within the specified depth (last X messages). after that, the image is not included and the AI will become clueless about it

  - `StripAssistant`: (false)/true
     * true strips the "Assistant:" prefix from the last assistant message (if it's the last message)